MojoliciousDotIO/mojolicious.io/blog/2018/12/07/compound-selectors/index.markdown

 	$ perl html.pl "ul.employees > li > img.human"
 	<img class="human" id="fry" src="...">

 Now, consider how much work I've done there.
 Almost nothing.
 I made a DOM object, applied a selector, and I've isolated parts of the data.
 This is the same thing I was doing the hard way before.
-The think I like about Mojolicious though, is that this better way isn't more work (and I've built many things on top of [HTML::Parser](https://metacpan.org/pod/HTML::Parser)).
+This way is better and isn't more work.
+That's why I like Mojolicious!

 ## How about those new emojis?

 While writing about the [Unicode 9 updates in Perl v5.26](https://www.effectiveperlprogramming.com/2018/08/find-the-new-emojis-in-perls-unicode-support/), I wondered what I could show that might be interesting.
 How about figuring out which new emoji showed up?

 My first attempt simply trawled through every character and compared the various Unicode properties to see which code numbers changed from `Unassigned` to `Present_In`.
-That was find, but then I found that someone was already listing all the new emoji and I could scrape their site.
+That was fine, but then I found that someone was already listing all the new emoji and I could scrape their site.

 I won't explain everything in this program.
 Trust me that it uses [Mojo::UserAgent](https://mojolicious.org/perldoc/Mojo/UserAgent) to fetch the data, extracts the DOM, and finds the text I want by using the compound selector `ul:not( [class] ) li a`.
 The rest is merely transforms on that extracted list.
 This is much easier than trying to do this with regexes: